dotnet/docs-aspire/docs/extensibility/custom-resources.md

 }
 ```

-Because `MailDevResource` inplements <xref:Aspire.Hosting.ApplicationModel.IResourceWithConnectionString> the manifest publishing logic in .NET Aspire knows that even though `MailDevResource` is a container resource, it also needs a `connectionString` field.
+Because `MailDevResource` implements <xref:Aspire.Hosting.ApplicationModel.IResourceWithConnectionString> the manifest publishing logic in .NET Aspire knows that even though `MailDevResource` is a container resource, it also needs a `connectionString` field.
 The `connectionString` field references other parts of the `maildev` resource in the manifest to produce the final string:

 ```json
 {